microcks/microcks.io/content/documentation/getting-started.md

 We provide an Operator that is distributed through [OperatorHub.io](https://operatorhub.io/operator/microcks) for easy install and management of Microcks as a Kubernetes-native application.

-Have a look on this [page](/documentation/installing/operator) for more informations.
+Have a look on this [page](/documentation/installing/operator) for more information.

 ### Installing on Kubernetes with Helm

 We provide a Helm 3 `Chart` for using with [Helm](https://helm.sh/) Packet Manager.
 This is definitely the preferred way of installing apps on Kubernetes.

-Have a look on this [page](/documentation/installing/kubernetes) for more informations.
+Have a look on this [page](/documentation/installing/kubernetes) for more information.

 ### Installing using Docker Compose

 Docker Compose is really easy for a laptop or single demonstration server.
 You'll find instructions on how to use Docker Compose for installation [here](/documentation/installing/docker-compose).

 ### Quick installation in Azure